MorenoBell/MorenoBell/README.md

-- 👋 Hi, I’m @MorenoBell
+- 👋 Hi, I’m Moreno Bellini
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on every project that i may be able to help on
 - 📫 email me or just text me for requests